Pack3tL0ss/ConsolePi/README.md

 The API is used by ConsolePi to verify reachability and ensure adapter data is current on menu-load.

 > The API is currently unsecured, it uses http, and Auth is not implemented *yet*.
 It currently only supports GET requests and doesn't provide any sensitive (credential) data.
-Authentication on the API is a roadmap item.

 ## ConsolePi Extras
 Toward the end of the install, and via `consolepi-extras` anytime after the install, you are provided with options to automate the deployment (and removal for most) of some additional tools.
 This is a selection of tools not required for ConsolePi, but often desired, or useful for the kind of folks that would be using ConsolePi.